Einsichten cover picture ‘What we inherit’

 INSIGHTS.
 Magazine

 Latest findings, current debates - INSIGHTS features research at LMU.
-The latest issue focuses on the topic "Lights on - what makes the world shine?"
+The latest issue focuses on the topic "What we inherit – the legacy of family and society"

 Go to article